Jabu09/jabu-property-listing/README.md

 $ npm run test:cov
 ```

+## Environmental
+run the following command to create .env file on the root directory `touch .env`
+add the following to the .env file `CONNECTION_STRING=***`

+http://localhost:3000/api for swagger api documentation.

+Find file called `flow-listing-api-doc.json` post man collection
+the deployed version for the backend is on `https://jabu-property-listing-flow-assment.vercel.app`
 ## Support

 Nest is an MIT-licensed open source project.
 It can grow thanks to the sponsors and support by the amazing backers.
 If you'd like to join them, please [read more here](https://docs.nestjs.com/support).